-- 157. (1) A person directly affected by a final decision of the Commission or a Hearing Panel, other than those stated not to be subject to appeal, may appeal to the Supreme Court in accordance with the rules of the Supreme Court within thirty days after of the making of the final decision or the issuing of the reasons for the final decision whichever is later in time. - (2) The Commission may appeal a decision of a Hearing Panel to the Supreme Court in accordance with the rules of -the Supreme Court within thirty days after of the making of the final decision or the issuing of the reasons for the final decision whichever is later in time. - (3) Notwithstanding the fact that an appeal is taken under this section, the final decision appealed from takes effect immediately, but the Commission or the Supreme Court may grant a stay until disposition of the appeal. - (4) The Secretary shall certify to the Supreme Court - (a) the final decision of the Commission or Hearing Panel, together with a statement of reasons for that decision; - (b) the record of the proceedings before the Commission or Hearing Panel; and - (c) all written submissions to the Commission or other material that is relevant to the appeal. - (5) Where an appeal is taken under this section, the court may by its order direct the Commission to make such decision or to do such other act as the Commission is authorised and empowered to do under the Act and as the court considers proper, having regard to the material and submissions before it and to the Act, and the Commission shall make such decision or do such act accordingly. - (6) Notwithstanding an order of the court on an appeal, the Commission may make any further decision upon new material or where there is a significant change in the circumstances, and every such decision is subject to this section.
+- (1) A person directly affected by a final decision of the Commission or a hearing panel, other than those stated not to be subject to appeal, may appeal to the Supreme Court in accordance with the Supreme Court Act (Ch.
+53) within thirty days after of the making of the final decision or the issuing of the reasons for the final decision whichever is later in time. - (2) The Commission may appeal a decision of a hearing panel to the Supreme Court in accordance with the Supreme Court Act (Ch.
+53) within thirty days after of the making of the final decision or the issuing of the reasons for the final decision whichever is later in time.

+- (3) Notwithstanding the fact that an appeal is taken under this section, the final decision appealed from takes effect immediately, but the Commission or the Supreme Court may grant a stay until disposition of the appeal. - (4) The Secretary shall certify to the Supreme Court - (a) the final decision of the Commission or hearing panel, together with a statement of reasons for that decision; - (b) the record of the proceedings before the Commission or hearing panel; and - (c) all written submissions to the Commission or other material that is relevant to the appeal. - (5) Where an appeal is taken under this section, the court may by its order direct the Commission to make such decision or to do such other act as the Commission is authorised and empowered to do under this Act and as the court considers proper, having regard to the material and submissions before it and to this Act, and the Commission shall make such decision or do such act accordingly. - (6) Notwithstanding an order of the court on an appeal, the Commission may make any further decision upon new material or where there is a significant change in the circumstances, and every such decision is subject to this section.

-Judicial review of other Commission decisions
+187. Judicial review of other Commission decisions.